Post-Rezdiffra MASH Drug Discovery: Preclinical Strategy

 | ALT reduction (non-statin, week 52) | up to -43% | up to -37% | -5% |

-All p<0.001.
+Primary endpoints (MASH resolution, fibrosis improvement) both reached p<0.001.
+For individual p-values and confidence intervals on the key secondary endpoints (MRI-PDFF, LDL-C, ALT), see the NEJM original article.
 Resmetirom is a rare agent that simultaneously addresses steatohepatitis and fibrosis.
 Subgroup details in the MAESTRO-NASH deep dive.

 3. Rezdiffra Label Restrictions

-The FDA label restricts Rezdiffra to "adults with non-cirrhotic MASH with moderate to advanced fibrosis (F2–F3)".
-The compensated/decompensated cirrhosis boundary that drives this label restriction and shapes MASH trial endpoints is detailed in Compensated vs Decompensated Cirrhosis: MASH Endpoint Guide.
+The FDA label (revised December 2025) indicates Rezdiffra for "adults with noncirrhotic MASH with moderate to advanced liver fibrosis (consistent with stages F2 to F3)", with the explicit limitation to "Avoid use of REZDIFFRA in patients with decompensated cirrhosis"4.
+The compensated/decompensated cirrhosis boundary that shapes MASH trial endpoints is detailed in Compensated vs Decompensated Cirrhosis: MASH Endpoint Guide.

 - Must be combined with diet and exercise